ttreble/CodingProjectProfilePage/README.md

 technologies I desired.

-I decided on using Flutter as I have very little experience with it but I also know that this company actively uses this techand wants people who are interested in Flutter/Dart.
+I decided on using Flutter as I have very little experience with it but I also know that this company actively uses this tech and wants people who are interested in Flutter/Dart.

+Total Completion time: 10 hours.

 ## Getting Started

 - First make sure that you have Flutter and Dart installed on your machine.